-Rabbi Naamah Kelman was appointed Dean of HUC-JIR's Jerusalem School, effective July 1, 2009.
+Rabbi Naamah Kelman was appointed Dean of the Taube Family Campus of HUC-JIR in Jerusalem on July 1, 2009.
 Previously, she served as Associate Dean.

 "Rabbi Naamah Kelman's pioneering role as the first woman rabbi ordained in the State of Israel and as a founder of liberal Jewish educational programs and institutions in the Jewish State demonstrates her passionate commitment to religious pluralism.
 As Dean, she brings academic strength, creativity, vision, and vitality to our community of faculty and students from Israel, North America, and throughout the world, and strengthens our Jerusalem School's role as the academic, spiritual, and professional development center of Reform Judaism in Israel," stated Rabbi Ellenson.